GenomicsAotearoa/metagenomics_summer_school/docs/day3/ex12_gene_prediction.md

 ### Execute `prodigal`

-We will now run `prodigal` over the 10 bins in *anonymous* mode using an array.
+We will now run `prodigal` over the 10 bins in *single* mode using an array.

 !!! terminal-2 "Create script named `prodigal.sl`"